 - Community Based Research: Research that is done in collaboration with the community to benefit underserved populations and/or the public good

 - Philanthropy: Organizing and coordinating fundraising activities for causes and community organizations

-Please note that not all civic engagement will be tracked in hours.
+Please note that not all civic engagement can be tracked.
 The CCE reserves the right to determine the best way to track and record civic engagement such that it is consistent and fair for all WSU students.
 If it is important that your civic engagement be tracked as hours, please consult with a CCE peer mentor to select your project.

-The mission of the CCE involves providing students with opportunities off campus, connecting with issues of our communities and society, and so the CCE does not host or track campus engagement activities that are primarily for the benefit of students at WSU.
-On-campus activities such as peer mentoring or trainings can be tracked on CougSync by department, so while the CCE does not track these campus-based activities, participation in these activities can be recorded on the CougSync co-curricular transcript.
+The mission of the CCE involves providing students with opportunities off campus, connecting with issues of our communities and society, and so the CCE does not host or track campus engagement activities that benefit WSU.

 Statement on Civic Engagement with Faith-Based and Political Organizations